 Modern Warfare: Jeff: Write some original songs!

-There is also a Take That at Friends in an episode where the guys go to a coffee shop.
-"It's official.
-Bars are way better to hang out at than coffee shops".
+- There is also a Take That! at Friends in an episode where the guys go to a coffee shop.

 Marshall: I can't believe you threw up in your Stormtrooper helmet.